 Thank you for your interest in SLPR.
 Below is information on submitting print and online articles for publication consideration.

 SLPR publishes one volume per year (usually in the spring), and the majority of the articles published by SLPR in each volume fall into one or more "Symposium" Issue(s).
 Each symposium is a collection of articles exploring a single policy issue in depth and from a variety of perspectives.
-The symposium topics for the upcoming volume—Volume Twenty-Six—are The Role of Religion in Contemporary American Jurisprudence and Public Policy and Mental Health in the Twenty-First Century.
-For more information on each symposium, please see our Descriptions page.
+The symposium topic for the upcoming volume—Volume Twenty-Seven—is Education Law and Policy.
+For more information on this symposium, please see our Descriptions page.
 SLPR also publishes several "Features" articles each year, which may address current public policy issues that do not fall within the symposia topics.
 Features range from 15,000 to 25,000 words.

 Symposium and Feature articles published in the print journal will also be published online.